 You may have already heard about hygge – the latest craze taking the interior design world by storm.
 But thankfully, this isn’t another fad that’ll be here one minute and gone the next.
 Hygge is something the Danes have been enjoying and celebrating from as far back as the 18th century.
 But why?
 And what does ‘hygge’ really mean?

-Therefore, hygge’s not about making your home look like it’s walked straight off the page of a home magazine; it’s about enriching your life with the things you love.
+Hygge’s not about making your home look like it’s walked straight off the page of a home magazine, it’s about enriching your life with the things you love.
 The things that give you that warm fuzzy feeling.